Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

-DNN coverage is often used to guide test input mutations.
-Since inputs are gradually fed, it is preferred if computing coverage incrementally.
-Ideally, given a new input, the cost for updating coverage should be roughly constant.
-Since TKNP iterates over existing patterns and \#patterns increases when more data are produced, it does \textit{not} support incremental computation.
-CC and SSC suffer from similar drawbacks.
-In sum, we advocate that \ding{177}\textit{a coverage criterion should support matrix-form computation to be optimizable by modern DL frameworks and hardwares} and \ding{178}\textit{a coverage criterion should support incremental update}.
+\textbf{Incremental Update.}~DNN coverage is also typically used to guide test input mutations.
+Since inputs are gradually fed, we point out that \CircleSeven\textit{a coverage should feature efficient incremental update}.
+Ideally, when processing a new input, the cost for updating coverage should be a small constant.
+Since CC iterates over existing clusters and \#clusters increases when more data are produced, it fails to fulfill \CircleSeven.
+TKNP suffers from similar drawbacks.
+SS requires extensively comparing each neuron output with others and is thus inefficient for incremental update.
+Similarly, for each new input, LSC and DSC iterate over all neuron output traces of training data, resulting in a computing cost of the (\#training data) $\times$ (\#neurons) magnitude.
+Compared with other criteria (except for CC, TKNP, SS) which have a fixed small cost with a magnitude of (\#neurons) for each incremental update, LSC and DSC fail to satisfy \CircleSeven.

-Most existing criteria rely on hyper-parameters.
-When using existing criteria, we find that coverage results are usually highly sensitive to hyper-parameters, whereas existing works hardly provide guidance to decide hyper-parameters under different scenarios.
-Viewing that deciding hyper-parameters likely requires expertise (in both software testing and deep learning), we advocate that \ding{179}\textit{a DNN coverage is desirable to be hyper-parameter free.}
+\textbf{User-Friendliness.}~Most existing criteria rely on hyper-parameters.
+When using existing criteria, we find that coverage results are usually highly sensitive to hyper-parameters (see \S~\ref{subsubsec:diversity}), whereas existing works hardly provide guidance to decide hyper-parameters under different scenarios.
+Viewing that deciding hyper-parameters likely requires expertise (in both software testing and deep learning), we advocate that \CircleEight\textit{a DNN coverage is desirable to be hyper-parameter free.}